 and shape the future based on the great legacy we have

+inherited.
 Our founding fathers intended for every

 generation to build, indeed to innovate, on the American